JuliaMath/SpecialFunctions.jl/README.md

 # SpecialFunctions.jl

-Special mathematical functions in Julia, including Bessel, Hankel, Airy, error, Dawson, sine and cosine integrals, eta, zeta, digamma, inverse digamma, trigamma, and polygamma functions.
+Special mathematical functions in Julia, including Bessel, Hankel, Airy, error, Dawson, sine and cosine integrals, eta, zeta, digamma, inverse digamma, trigamma, polygamma, and Lambert W functions.
 Most of these functions were formerly part of Base.

 Note: On Julia 0.7, this package downloads and/or builds